 The Campus City Project

-With this design research we investigated the potential of the knowledge and innovation-based economy means for the city of Amsterdam.
+With this design research we investigated the potential of the knowledge and innovation-based economy, and what it means for the city of Amsterdam.
 We imagined a future where new architecture can be the motor for urban growth.

 The changing relationship between campus- both academic and corporate- and the city is transforming urban realities.
 Worldwide, universities and their host cities are evolving into “knowledge cities”.
 University and corporate campuses thereby not only take on a central role for the cultural, economic, and social development of the city.
 They are also establishing themselves as laboratories for a new knowledge culture.
 This is the moment to reconceive the campus.
 Not as a discrete community but as an urbanity.
 One that can engage both new forms of cities and living brought about in physical and virtual space.
 You can’t create such a concept of urbanity solely within the confines of the university’s walls.